-Tennessee State Library and Archives, I discovered that his first job as a mechanic was at the B. L. Talley Co., Inc., in Guild, Tennessee.
+Tennessee State Library and Archives, I discovered that he found his first job as a mechanic at the B. L. Talley Co., Inc., in Guild, Tennessee.
 Guild was the same town where my grandmother lived.
 It was there that they met, and started their lives together.

 Throughout the remainder of his life, Henry Belt remained a mechanic.
 It was his professional calling and passion.
 I believe no one knew as much about the internal combustion engine as my grandfather.
 I might be biased in saying this, but as a young man who admired his grandfather, I have a profound sense of pride in his work, and I am grateful for the memories that I have, and for the documentary evidence of his life's work found in the archives and my own personal papers.

 Column 28 of the 1940 Census also lists my grandfather's occupation as "Auto Mechanic"

 Source: 1940 Census on Ancestry.com